 LEONILO G. CORONEL, 68, Filipino, was elected as a Director of the Bank on May 28, 2013.
 He obtained his Bachelor of Arts degree, Major in Economics from the Ateneo de Manila University and finished the Advance Management Program of the University of Hawaii.
 He became a Fellow of the Australian Institute of Company Directors in 2002.
 Presently, he is the Chairman of PNB-IBJL Leasing and Finance Corporation and PNB-IBJL Equipment Rentals Corporation (formerly Japan-PNB Equipment Rentals Corporation).
 He is an Independent Director of DBP-Daiwa Capital Markets Phil., Megawide Construction Corporation and Electronic Network of Cash Tellers.
 He is also a Director of Software Ventures International.
-Prior to his present positions, Mr. Coronel was Executive Director of the Bankers Association of the Philippine Depository and Trust Corporation, a Director of the Philippine Clearing House Corporation, the Philippine Dealing System and the Capital Markets Development Council, a Managing Director of BAP-Credit Bureau and the President of Cebu Bankers Association of the Philippines and Economic Development Corporation.
+Prior to his present positions, Mr. Coronel was Executive Director of the Bankers Association of the Philippines and RBB Micro Finance Foundation.
+He also previously served as a Director/Treasurer of Philippine Depository and Trust Corporation, a Director of the Philippine Clearing House Corporation, the Philippine Dealing System and the Capital Markets Development Council, a Managing Director of BAP-Credit Bureau and the President of Cebu Bankers Association.
+He was a Consultant of Land Bank of the Philippines, Arthur Young, U.S. Aid, Bankers Association of the Philippines and Economic Development Corporation.
 He also worked with Citibank, Manila for twenty (20) years, occupying various positions.